OpenTechStrategies/docs/oss-dev-checklist.md

   One"](http://opentechstrategies.com/resources#be-open-from-day-one)
   for why it is important to develop in the open from the beginning.)

   "Public" means that anyone with Internet access can check out a copy of the project, without needing to register an account on the version control site, and without being required to inform you or anyone else that they are checking out their own copy.
-It does _not_ mean that anyone can check in changes to your copy, of course -- you manage that copy, so you always control who modifies it and how.
+It does _not_ mean that random people can check in changes to your copy, naturally -- you manage that copy, so you control who modifies it and how.

   We recommend [Git](http://git-scm.com/) as the version control system, with repository hosting on [GitHub](https://github.com/) or